gmlc-dispatches/dispatches/docs/models/fossil/ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-The Ultra Supercritical Power Plant Model consists the following  models from the idaes/power_generation unit model library in addition to the IAPWS property package for steam and water.
+The ultra-supercritical Power Plant Model consists the following  models from the idaes/power_generation unit model library in addition to the IAPWS property package for steam and water.

 =========================== ============================================================
 Unit Model                  Units in the flowsheet